How To Build A Daily Mindfulness Routine For Kids

 Winding down

 Evening is a perfect time for meditation as it helps children relax and get ready for sleeping peacefully.
+You might want to begin their evening routine by letting them spend some quiet time in a cozy spot to gently transition from daytime to nighttime.

 Bath/shower time